TadeoDGAguilar/PBHBeta/docs/index.md

 # PBH-{math}`\beta`

-betaPBH is a Python library for **computing abundances of primordial black holes (PBHs) in Early Universe.**
+`PBHBeta` is a Python library for **computing abundances of primordial black holes (PBHs) in Early Universe.** In the repository and here you can find an example of a jupyter-notebook using `PBHBeta` in Google Colab.

 ```{warning}